andrew/ultimate-awesome/README.md

 - [Awesome-Azure-Pentest](https://github.com/Kyuu-Ji/Awesome-Azure-Pentest) - A collection of resources, tools and more for penetration testing and securing Microsofts cloud platform Azure.
 - [awesome-git-hooks](https://github.com/compscilauren/awesome-git-hooks) - :anchor: A curated list of awesome git hooks.
 - [awesome-uni-app](https://github.com/aben1188/awesome-uni-app) - Awesome for uni-app！ 基于Vue.js的跨平台多端应用前端框架uni-app一站式开发资源汇总.
-- [Awesome-Game-Analysis](https://github.com/OTFCG/Awesome-Game-Analysis) - A comprehensive collection of video game tech analysis resources.
 - [awesome-blockchain](https://github.com/dily3825002/awesome-blockchain) - 区块链白皮书、书籍、交易所、币种、自媒体等资源汇总 💯.
 - [awesome-bluesky](https://github.com/fishttp/awesome-bluesky) - A list of all known tools available for the Bluesky platform.
 - [dynamic-analysis](https://github.com/analysis-tools-dev/dynamic-analysis) - ⚙️ A curated list of dynamic analysis tools and linters for all programming languages, binaries, and more.
+- [awesome-dynamic-analysis](https://github.com/mre/awesome-dynamic-analysis) - ⚙️ A curated list of dynamic analysis tools and linters for all programming languages, binaries, and more.
 - [academics-on-mastodon](https://github.com/nathanlesage/academics-on-mastodon) - A list of various lists consisting of academics on Mastodon.
 - [awesome-learning](https://github.com/mfaisalkhatri/awesome-learning) - Curated lists of awesome learning resources for a Software Test Automation Engineer .
 - [awesome-distributed-systems](https://github.com/zhenlohuang/awesome-distributed-systems) - A curated list of awesome distributed systems books, papers, resources and shiny things.